Eritrea

-Contemporary Eritrea is a multi-ethnic country with nine recognized ethnic groups, each of which has a distinct language.
+Modern Eritrea is a multi-ethnic country with nine recognized ethnic groups, each of which has a distinct language.
 The most widely spoken language is Tigrinya.
 The others are Tigre, Saho, Kunama, Nara, Afar, Beja, Bilen and Arabic.
 Tigrinya, Arabic and English serve as the three working languages.
-Most residents speak languages from the Afroasiatic family, either of the Ethiopian Semitic languages or Cushitic branches.
+Most residents speak languages from the Afroasiatic family, either from the Ethiopian Semitic languages or Cushitic branches.
 In Eritrea, ethnic Tigrinyas make up about 50% of the population, with the Tigre people constituting around 30% of inhabitants.
 In addition, there are several Nilo-Saharan-speaking Nilotic ethnic groups.
 Most people in the country adhere to Christianity or Islam, with a small minority adhering to traditional faiths.

-Eritrea is one of the world's least developed countries.
-It is a unitary one-party presidential republic and a de facto totalitarian dictatorship, in which national legislative and presidential elections have never been held.
+Eritrea is a unitary one-party presidential republic and a de facto totalitarian dictatorship, in which national legislative and presidential elections have never been held.
 Isaias Afwerki has served as president since its official independence in 1993.
 The country's human rights record is among the worst in the world.
 The Eritrean government has dismissed these allegations as politically motivated.
-Eritrea is a member of the African Union, the United Nations, and the Intergovernmental Authority on Development, and is an observer state in the Arab League alongside Brazil and Venezuela.
-Asmara was designated a World Heritage Site in 2017 for its well-preserved modernist architecture, which reflects the influence of Italian colonial urban planning and design.
+Eritrea is a member of the African Union, the United Nations, and is an observer state in the Arab League alongside Brazil and Venezuela.
+It was part of the Intergovernmental Authority on Development until withdrawing in December 2025, "accusing the organisation of 'becoming a tool against' countries like itself."